marmelab/react-admin/docs/Architecture.md

 ## Backward Compatibility Is More Important Than New Features

-No one of us like to update the code of our apps just because an underlying library has published a breaking change.
+None of us like to update the code of our apps just because an underlying library has published a breaking change.
 React-admin does its best to avoid losing developers' time.

 Some of the components may have a weird API.
 That's probably for historical reasons.
 We prefer to keep the backward compatibility as high as possible - sometimes at the cost of API consistency.